BSI-Bund/secvisogram/docs/user/document/publisher/name-usage.en.md

 # Name - Usage

-The name of the publishing entity.
+The name of the issuing party.
 Typically, the company name or the name of the Product Security Team.

 *Examples:*